 Become familiar with emergency exits, evacuation routes in campus buildings, and campus evacuation assembly areas.
 Elevators are not to be used as an emergency exit unless instructed by emergency personnel.
-Determine the exit nearest your classroom or office.
-If this exit is blocked, be familiar with alternate exits.
+Determine the building exit nearest your classroom or office.
+In the event that this exit is blocked, be familiar with alternate exits.